trixirt/rocFFT/docs/source/library.rst

 library.
 In these cases, rocFFT will compile optimized kernels for the plan when the plan is created.

-Compiled kernels are cached to persistent storage where possible, so that they are available to subsequent plans that require the same kernels.
+Compiled kernels are stored in memory by default and will be reused if they are required again for plans in the same process.

-The cache file path may be overridden by the ``ROCFFT_RTC_CACHE_PATH`` environment variable.  rocFFT will create the cache file with the name specified in the environment variable, if it is set.

-Otherwise, rocFFT will create a cache file in a ``rocFFT`` subdirectory of the cache directory.
-The cache directory is specified by the ``XDG_CACHE_HOME`` environment variable on Linux, and by the ``LOCALAPPDATA`` environment variable on Windows.

-If no cache directory is set in the environment, rocFFT will look for the ``HOME`` environment variable for the current user's home directory.
-If set, the cache will be created in ``.cache/rocFFT`` the current user's home directory.

-If a cache file cannot be written to any of the above directories, the cache file is written to a temporary directory as chosen by the operating system.
-If that location is also not writable, kernels are only cached in memory for the lifetime of the current process.
+If the ``ROCFFT_RTC_CACHE_PATH`` environment variable is set to a writable file location, rocFFT will write compiled kernels to this location.  rocFFT will read kernels from this location for plans in other processes that need runtime-compiled kernels.  rocFFT will create the specified file if it does not already exist.